randdusing/cordova-plugin-bluetoothle/readme.md

 ## Discovery Quirks (iOS vs Android) ##
 Discovery works differently between Android and iOS.
 In Android, a single function is called to initiate discovery of all services, characteristics and descriptors on the device.
 In iOS, a single function is called to discover the device's services.
 Then another function to discover the characteristics of a particular service.
 And then another function to discover the descriptors of a particular characteristic.
 The Device plugin (http://docs.phonegap.com/en/edge/cordova_device_device.md.html#Device) should be used to properly determine the device and make the proper calls if necessary.
-Additionally, if a device is disconnected, it must be rediscovered when running on iOS.
+Additionally, if a device is disconnected, it must be rediscovered when running on iOS. **iOS now supports Android style discovery, but use with caution!**

 ## UUIDs ##